moodle-an-hochschulen/moodle-local_staticpage/README.md

 Requirements
 ============
-This plugin requires Moodle 2.4+
+This plugin requires Moodle 2.5+

 Changes
 =======
+2013-07-30 - Transfer Github repository from github.com/abias/... to github.com/moodleuulm/...; Please update your Git paths if necessary
+2013-07-30 - Check compatibility for Moodle 2.5, no functionality change 2013-07-23 - Extend valid URLs with "_-" characters
 2013-04-23 - Fix problems on windows systems 2013-04-22 - Bugfix: Language switcher didn't work anymore on a static page 2013-03-22 - Bugfix: Static page wouldn't show even if everything was configured correctly; Please notice that apache rewrite rule has changed